 Employees are expected to make a reasonable effort to report to work at their regularly scheduled time.
 Each employee will individually determine if conditions permit safe travel to work.
-If the University is open and an employee is unable to report to work on time due to the incident, the employee is responsible for notifying their supervisor and should follow guidance provided by Human Resources for the appropriate procedure for reporting time.
+If the University is open and an employee is unable to report to work on time due to the incident, the employee is responsible for notifying their supervisor and should follow guidance provided by Human Resources for reporting time.